IHDCYH youth advisory council

 Having suffered a life-altering concussion, Ash sees the extreme value in the IHDCYH's youth advisory council to provide the youth perspective for Canadian health research.
 Through his membership, Ash hopes to learn more about Canadian policy and increase awareness of health problems facing youth in an effort to promote healthy lifestyles.
 Ash is currently completing a Doctor of Philosophy degree in the Sport Injury Prevention Research Centre at the University of Calgary to further understand concussion prevention in youth sport.
-He acknowledges funding for his degree from the CIHR Frederick Banting and Charles Best Doctoral Scholarship and the University of Calgary’s Eyes High Doctoral Recruitment Scholarship, and the Izaak Walton Killam Memorial Scholarship.
+He acknowledges funding for his degree from the CIHR Frederick Banting and Charles Best Doctoral Scholarship, the University of Calgary’s Eyes High Doctoral Recruitment Scholarship, and the Izaak Walton Killam Memorial Scholarship.

 Alexandria is pursuing a Bachelor of Science (Honours) in Biological Sciences at the University of Manitoba while working as a student researcher in the Department of Biochemistry and Medical Genetics and at the Children's Hospital Research Institute of Manitoba.
 She has also continued to volunteer at the Health Sciences Centre and Women’s Health Clinic throughout her studies.
 She is thrilled to be a part of the IHDCYH Youth Advisory Council as it will provide her with the opportunity to actively participate in shaping health-related research, policy, and concerns affecting youth with a group of other knowledgeable individuals.
 Through her involvement with the council, Alexandria aims to continue gaining different viewpoints on healthcare issues that are currently important to young Canadians.